View a Large Text Version of these Terms of Business here (PDF download)

-Keith Michaels PLC of Central House, 1-15 Central Road, Worcester Park, Surrey, KT4 8EG is authorised and regulated by the Financial Conduct Authority.
-Our Firms Registration Number is 306600.
+Keith Michaels PLC are authorised and regulated by the Financial Conduct Authority.
+Our Firm Reference Number is 306600.
 We are permitted to advise you of your insurance needs, arrange your insurance cover with insurers to meet your requirements and assist in claims handling with respect to non-investment insurance policies.
-You can check these details on the FCA’s Register by visiting the Financial Services Register at http://www.fca.gov.uk/register or by contacting the FCA on 0800 023 4567.
+You can check these details on the FCA’s Register by visiting the Financial Services Register at http://register.fca.org.uk/ or by contacting the FCA on 0800 023 4567.
 We are also authorised by the FCA for consumer credit broking/lending and only offer our own credit facility.

 Our Scope of Service

 We offer a wide range of insurance products and have access to leading insurers in the marketplace.
-When we arrange you insurance we’ll inform you of the nature of the service we provide.
+When we arrange your insurance, we’ll inform you of the nature of the service we provide.
 This will be one of the following:

 (a) a personal recommendation to buy the policy, on the basis of a fair and personal analysis of the market

 (b) a personal recommendation to buy a policy we select from one or more insurance undertakings (not on the basis of a fair and personal analysis of the market) in which case we will provide the names of those insurance undertakings.